SF-WDI-LABS/js-oop-flower-power/README.md

 <img src="https://cloud.githubusercontent.com/assets/3254910/17948758/fe31c9e4-6a06-11e6-8c59-c68d975c02a8.png" alt="flower vase image from homeheavenimages on flickr" width=80%>

-1. Create a vase object which contains an array of flower objects and a `capacity` attribute that says how many flowers the vase can hold.
+1. Create a Vase constructor.
+A Vase should contain an array of flower objects and a `capacity` attribute that says how many flowers the vase can hold.

   <details><summary>sample solution</summary>

    ```js
    function Vase (capacity){
    	this.capacity = capacity || 12;